-The recipients of a notice/order will respond in one of three ways:
+Recipients of a notice/order will normally respond in one of three ways:

-- Comply fully with the notice/order at which point the Planning Enforcement Team will close the case. - Contest the notice/order by way of an appeal to the Scottish Government's Planning and Environmental Appeals Division. - Fail to comply, fully or in part, with the notice.
+- Comply fully with the notice/order at which point the case is closed - Contest the notice/order by way of an appeal to the Directorate for Planning and Environmental Appeals for Scotland - Fail to comply, fully or in part, with the notice

-Where a case goes to appeal there can be a significant delay in reaching a resolution.
+Where a case goes to appeal there can be a significant delay in reaching a resolution, particularly if the appeal is dealt with by Public Inquiry.
 If the appeal against the notice is allowed and/or planning permission is granted this will normally be the end of the matter.
 If the appeal is dismissed, or no appeal is made, continued failure to comply with the requirements of the notice/order result in the council pursuing a prosecution.